2026 WRA 19th Annual Conference Topics: Register Today!

 Dear Colleagues,

 Attendees and guest speakers are welcomed to stay on site at Sleeping Lady Resort.
-We request that industry representatives stay at the Icicle Village Resort (just a few miles away from the conference venue) in the Bavarian-themed village of Leavenworth.
-There will be a discounted room block available.
+We request that industry representatives stay at the nearby Resort WRA has arranged at Icicle Village Resort.

 We look forward to seeing you this summer!
 Thank you for your continued support of the WRA.